stellar/go/services/horizon/internal/docs/captive_core.md

 " | sudo tee /etc/default/stellar-horizon
 ```

-Then just run it as usual:
+Then just run it as usual, directly from the command-line or as a service:

 ```
 stellar-horizon-cmd serve
+# or
+sudo systemctl restart stellar-horizon
 ```

 #### Serving Instance